 Each person between the ages of 6 and 18 years who is not exempted is subject to compulsory full-time education and each parent/legal guardian, or other person having control or charge of the pupil (Parent) shall send the pupil to the public full-time day school, or continuation school, or classes in the parent's/legal guardian's residence area for the full-time designated as the length of the school day (EC Section 48200).
 In a case involving divorced, legally separated, or unmarried parents living apart, the student may attend the school in the residence area of either parent/legal guardian.
 Dual enrollment is strictly prohibited and there may only be one (1) residence of record [Government Code Section 244(b)].
 Schools have the obligation to verify residency.
 Schools accept a variety of documents to demonstrate proof of the child's age or residency.
 Parents/legal guardians never have to provide information about citizenship or immigration status to have a child enrolled in school.
-Parents/legal guardians are not able to provide documentation to verify residency at the time of enrollment, an affidavit to verify residency will be used.
+Parents/legal guardians never have to provide a Social Security number to have a child enrolled in school.
+In situations where the parents/legal guardians are not able to provide documentation to verify residency at the time of enrollment, an affidavit to verify residency will be used.
 After completing this affidavit, parents/legal guardians have 30 days from the date of enrollment to provide residency verification.